getvictor/website/content/posts/engineering-transparency/index.md

 ## Taking action: What you can do when you have no visibility

 At the first level, you need to be aligned with your manager.
-You need to know what your manager's priorities are, which means knowing what your manager knows.
+You need to know your manager's priorities, which means knowing what your manager knows.
 You should strive to know about 90% of what your manager knows.

-If your manager is attending cross-functional meetings with other managers where priorities and goals are discussed, you need to know what's going on at those meetings.
+If your manager attends cross-functional meetings with other managers where priorities and goals are discussed, you need to know what's happening at those meetings.
 There are a few ways to do that:

 - Watch the recordings of those meetings.
 If they're not recorded, ask if they could be.
 - Read the meeting notes from those meetings.
-Perhaps your company could employ an AI notetaker?
+Could your company employ an AI notetaker?
 - Ask your manager for a readout from those meetings in your weekly one-on-one.

 Once you feel like you're on the same page as your manager, repeat the process with your manager's manager.
-If you're not meeting regularly with your manager's manager, ask for a skip-level meeting, and later extend the ask for a regular skip-level meeting.
+If you're not meeting regularly with your manager's manager, ask for a skip-level meeting and afterwards extend the ask for a recurring skip-level meeting.

 ### How to ask for more visibility